 - Fluent in English, spoken and written (supervisor speaks English, code and reports must be written in English).

-- Familiar with Machine Learning and/or Image Processing (eg: taken a course in the subject).
+- Familiar with Machine Learning and/or Image Processing (eg: taken a course in the subject) or proved ability to learn new concepts on their own.

 - Proficiency with Python.